KJasman/CSC360-Handbook/Chapter1.typ

 As a preface, it should be noted that this handbook was last modified in April 2025.
 Since then, the technology mentioned may have evolved!
 However, the concepts contained within may serve as a good reference if you find yourself lost – or simply want to learn a little bit more and aren't sure where to start.

 Chapter 1 covers programming tools with which some competency is expected.
 This chapter aims to address any gaps in understanding and establish an applied understanding of the aforementioned tools.

+There may be more chapters added to support student learning with worked examples.
 ")
 )

 = Chapter 1: Programming Tools

-#linebreak()#linebreak()#linebreak()#linebreak()
+#v(0.15in)

 == Mastering Git